splunk/public-o11y-docs/gdi/get-data-in/application/java/instrumentation/instrument-java-application.rst

 .. _install-enable-jvm-agent:

-Install and enable the Java agent
+Install and activate the Java agent
 ===================================================================

 Follow these steps to automatically instrument your application using the Java agent: